 These days, consumers are more informed than ever about their beauty products, and many carefully read the labels to make sure their products don’t contain any irritants.
-One of the latest preoccupations is pH balance, an essential for healthy sensitive skin.
+The latest obsession is pH balance, an essential for healthy sensitive skin.

 Can’t recall everything you learned in chemistry class?
 No worries!
 Here’s a quick and easy explanation of pH.